lucasrngl/lucasrngl/README.md

 <img align="right" src="assets/killua.gif" width="200"/>

 I'm a software engineer with experience in back-end development using programming tools such as Node.js, TypeScript, Python, SQL, Git, and others.
-Good teamwork, proactive and always looking to improve products and ideas.
+Self-taught, proactive and always looking to improve products and ideas.

 ### Fun facts about me